ned14/quickcpplib/Readme.md

 Other useful bits and pieces have snuck in over time:

+* `include/allocator_testing.hpp`: A STL allocator configurable to fail to allocate in various ways.
 * `include/atuple.hpp`: A C++ 14 aggregate initialisable tuple standin for the C++ 17 tuple.
 * `include/cpp_feature.h`: Makes consistent a set of C++ 17 feature test macros on any compiler.
 * `include/execinfo_win64.h`: Implements `backtrace()` and `backtrace_symbols()` from glibc on